NebulaFox/RBKeyboardManager/README.md

 * The done button will close the keyboard.
 * Allows you to define a return key behaviour.

-Currently, it has only been tested to work in portrait orientation.
+Works in portrait and landscape.

 ## Installing